yuvalmGS/gigaspaces-wiki-jekyll/xap97/polling-container.markdown

 |`MultiReadReceiveOperationHandler`|First tries to perform readMultiple (using a configured max Entries).
 If no values are returned, performs a blocking read operation with the receive timeout.|
 |`MultiExclusiveReadReceiveOperationHandler`|First tries to perform readMultiple (using a configured max Entries).
 If no values are returned, performs a blocking read operation with the receive timeout.
 Both read operations are performed under an exclusive read lock (similar to "select for update" in databases) which mimics a take operation without actually taking the Entry from the space.
 Note, this receive operation handler must be used within a transaction. |

+{% info %}
-{% infosign %} When using the `ExclusiveReadReceiveOperationHandler` or even the `SingleReadReceiveOperationHandler`, it is important to remember that the actual event still remains in the space.
+When using the `ExclusiveReadReceiveOperationHandler` or even the `SingleReadReceiveOperationHandler`, it is important to remember that the actual event still remains in the space.
 If the data event is not taken from the space, or one of its properties changes in order **not** to match the container template, the same data event is read again.
+{%endinfo%}

 Here is an example of how the receive operation handler can be configured with `MultiTakeReceiveOperationHandler`: